Labeling best practices

 You will get one pair of files for each access request, one containing a row for each matching hit with all the specified ACC-ALL fields and a second containing a summary of this data.

 If you are only using custom IDs that have the ID-PERSON label and are not doing ID expansion, then you should use ACC-PERSON labels.
 However, you do not need to change the default ACC-ALL labels; these fields will automatically be included in the access request.

 You will get one pair of files for each access request, one containing a row for each matching hit with all the specified ACC-DEVICE and ACC-PERSON fields and a second containing a summary of this data.

 Mixed IDs and/or ID Expansion

-If you include both device and person IDs in GDPR requests, or if you use custom IDs (custom visitor ID or an ID in a prop or eVar), then you need to pay attention to the ACC labels you use.
+If you include both device and person IDs in Data Privacy requests, or if you use custom IDs (custom visitor ID or an ID in a prop or eVar), then you need to pay attention to the ACC labels you use.
 Each access request will return two pairs of data files, one pair containing data from hits which contained a matched person ID and a second containing data from hits that did not match a person ID, but did match a device ID.

 The "person ID" files contain data on all hits that matched the person IDs with all fields that have either an ACC-PERSON or and ACC-ALL label (one file with all matched hits and the other as a summary).

 The "device ID" file pair contains only fields that have an ACC-ALL label and contains only hits that did not contain any matching person ID.
 These files may contain data generated by other users of a shared device, so you will want to consider carefully the set of fields that contain the ACC-ALL label.
 The default labeling within Analytics only applies this label to generic information fields related to the device (device type, OS, browser, etc.) plus the date/time of each hit.